-- 1. This is a lawsuit for declaratory judgment and injunctive relief facially challenging the legality of portions of Senate Bill 406, known as, the Election Worker Protection Bill, amending Chapter 293, creating a new category for a criminal offense toward election workers and lawful election observers promulgated by the Defendants. - 2.
+- 1. This is a lawsuit for declaratory judgment and injunctive relief challenging the legality of Senate Bill 406, known as, the Election Worker Protection Bill, amending Chapter 293, creating a new category for a criminal offense toward election workers promulgated by the Defendants. - 2.
 SB 406 imposes impossible-and unpredictable-burdens on individuals that come into contact with "election officials" during elections at voting centers and ballot processing centers. - 3.
-SB 406 fails to provide any exemption or affirmative defenses affording exclusion from prosecution individuals lawfully engaged in election conduct, even as election officials as defined in SB 406 (6)(b). - 4.
-The consequence of SB 406 is a sweeping and unwieldy regulation that leaves the identification of what an offense is so opaque, uncertain, and all-encompassing that Plaintiffs and others similarly situated cannot determine whether and when the most basic activities undertaken will subject them to drastic criminal penalties. - 5.
-The failure to define what is "election official" includes (without affording the ability to claim an affirmative defense or exemption), leaves the identification of a protected class or victim to be covered by SB 406 so opaque and uncertain, that Plaintiffs and others similarly situated cannot determine who an election official is and who is protected under SB 406.
+The consequence of SB 406 is a sweeping and unwieldy regulation that leaves the identification of what an offense is so opaque, uncertain, and all-encompassing that Plaintiffs and others similarly situated cannot determine whether and when the most basic activities undertaken will subject them to drastic criminal penalties. - 4.
+The failure to define what "election official" includes, leaves the identification of a protected class or victim to be covered by SB 406 so opaque and uncertain, that Plaintiffs and others similarly situation cannot determine who an election official is and who is protected under SB 406. - On or about May 30, 2023, after passing both chambers of the Nevada Legislature, Nevada's Secretary of State Francisco V. Aguilar and Nevada's Governor Joseph Lombardo signed SB 406 into law. - 6.
+SB 406 is described as "AN ACT relating to elections; making it unlawful for a person to use or threaten or attempt to use any force, intimidation, coercion, violence, restraint or undue influence with the intent to interfere with the performance of duties of an elections' official or retaliate against an elections official for the performance of such duties;"

-- On or about May 30, 2023, after passing both chambers of the Nevada Legislature, Nevada's Secretary of State Francisco V. Aguilar and Nevada's Governor Joseph M. Lombardo signed SB 406 into law. - 7.
-SB 406 is described as "AN ACT relating to elections; making it unlawful for a person to use or threaten or attempt to use any force, intimidation, coercion, violence, restraint or undue influence with the intent to interfere with the performance of duties of an elections' official or retaliate against an elections official for the performance of such duties;" - 8.
-SB 406 subjects Plaintiffs to many different injuries, each of which is "concrete and particularized"," actual or imminent" fairly traceable to SB406 and likely to be redressed by a "favorable decision from this Court".
+- 7. SB 406 subjects Plaintiffs to many different injuries, each of which is "concrete and particularized"," actual or imminent" fairly traceable to SB406 and likely to be redressed by a "favorable decision from this Court".
 Lujan v Defs.
-Of Wildlife, 504 U.S. 555, 560-561 (1992). - 9.
+Of Wildlife, 504 U.S. 555, 560-561 (1992). - 8.
 SB 406 Section 1 provides "[C]hapter 293 of NRS is hereby amended by adding thereto a new section to read as follows: - 1.
 It is unlawful for any person to use or threaten or attempt to use any force, intimidation, coercion, violence, restraint or undue influence with the intent to: - (a) Interfere with the performance of the duties of any elections official relating to an election; or - (b) Retaliate against any elections official for performing duties relating to an election. - 2.
 The provisions of subsection 1 apply regardless of whether a person uses or threatens or attempts to use such force, intimidation, coercion, violence, restraint or undue influence at a polling place or a location other than a polling place.